Fats, Oils & Grease

 Wastewater Survey

 FSEs submit a Food Service Establishment Wastewater Survey to the City anytime an FSE undergoes a remodel, change of ownership, significant menu change, or when a new FSE is opening.
 The survey details what type and how much food is served or prepared as well as what type of appliances and sinks are used in the kitchen.
 Depending on the activities at your facility, you may be required to install equipment that removes FOG from the waste stream before it is discharged to the City's collection system.
 Please mail, deliver or fax your completed survey to the Environmental Services Department or by email.
+The City of Arcata FOG Policy describes the policies, procedures and requirements for installation and maintenance of interceptors for FSEs.

 All FSEs are subject to FOG inspections.
 FSEs that are found to produce FOG are inspected regularly to make sure that they are disposing of FOG in an appropriate manner and that any required grease removal device is appropriately operated and maintained.